radiatus-ai/cloud-canvas/ui/canvas-client/docs/PackagesApi.md

 let apiInstance = new PlatformApi.PackagesApi();
 let projectId = 'projectId_example'; // String | The ID of the project
 let packageId = 'packageId_example'; // String | The ID of the package
+let appSchemasProjectPackageProjectPackageUpdate =
-let projectPackageUpdate = new PlatformApi.ProjectPackageUpdate(); // ProjectPackageUpdate |
+  new PlatformApi.AppSchemasProjectPackageProjectPackageUpdate(); // AppSchemasProjectPackageProjectPackageUpdate |
 apiInstance.updateProjectPackageProjectsProjectIdPackagesPackageIdPatch(
   projectId,
   packageId,
-  projectPackageUpdate,
+  appSchemasProjectPackageProjectPackageUpdate,
   (error, data, response) => {
     if (error) {
       console.error(error);